veelo/gettext/readme.md

                                                    `of the ship is below the water level.`]);
 ```

-**Work in progress:** Mofile currently does not yet retrieve strings that have a context set.

 ### Selecting a translation

 Use the following functions to discover translation tables, get the language code for a table and activate a translation: